How we govern the group

 Our approach

-We take our wider stakeholder views seriously and have effective working relationships with our shareholders, customers, business partners, suppliers, bankers and Pension Trustees.
-We have a number of ethical codes in place that govern our relationships with our stakeholders (see pages 38 and 75).
+Stakeholder views are taken seriously, and we have effective working relationships with our staff, shareholders, customers, business partners, suppliers, bankers and Pension Trustees.
+We have a number of ethical codes in place that govern our relationships with our stakeholders.

-The Board held site visits at Timloc and St Helens and at those meetings and events there has been an opportunity to meet employees as part of a site tour.
-There is also a rolling programme to invite staff to meet with the Board as part of our scheduled events.
+The Board held its AGM in Halstead to meet with staff and shareholders.
+Staff are invited to meet the Board as part of a rolling programme of scheduled events.
 Staff surveys are conducted by division, and these are considered by the Executive Directors of those businesses.
-Additionally, a key network of staff are involved in Alumasc’s ESG programme.
+Additionally, a key network of staff is involved in Alumasc’s Sustainability programme.
 Our Strategy Days allow the Board and the wider leadership team from our divisions to have valuable dialogue on business opportunities/risks as well as social and community issues in a formal and informal setting.
+Our Executive Directors engaged either themselves or via their management teams with other stakeholders such as customers, suppliers and community representatives.

 Our approach